justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

       object pair_cdr;
     } pair_type;

+All objects have:

-The `gc_header_type` field contains marking information for the garbage collector.
+- A `gc_header_type` field that contains marking information for the garbage collector.
+- A tag to identify the object type.
+- One or more additional fields that contain the actual object data.

 #### Value Types

 On the other hand, some data types can be represented using 30 bits or less and can be stored as value types.
-Cyclone uses this technique to store characters and integers.
-The nice thing about value types is they do not have to be garbage collected because no extra data is allocated for them.
+The great thing about value types is they do not have to be garbage collected because no extra data is allocated for them.
+This makes them super efficient for commonly-used data types.

-Value types are stored using a technique from Lisp in Small Pieces.
+Value types are stored using a common technique that is described in Lisp in Small Pieces (among other places).
 On many machines addresses are multiples of four, leaving the two least significant bits free.
 [A brief explanation](http://stackoverflow.com/q/9272526/101258):

 > The reason why most pointers are aligned to at least 4 bytes is that most pointers are pointers to objects or basic types that themselves are aligned to at least 4 bytes.
 Things that have 4 byte alignment include (for most systems): int, float, bool (yes, really), any pointer type, and any basic type their size or larger.

-TODO: explain how chars and ints are tagged then, and how to box/unbox them
+In Cyclone the two least significant bits are used to indicate the following data types:

+Binary Bit Pattern | Data Type
+00 | Pointer (an object type)
+01 | Integer
+10 | Character

+Booleans are potentially another good candidate for values types.
+But for the time being they are represented in the runtime using pointers to the constants `boolean_t` and `boolean_f`.

 ### Thread Data Parameter